katherinel09/sp2021-asg1-secchat/README.md

 Once the inputs are parsed, we initialise the client state.
 To do this, we clear the previous memory in the space we wish to store the reference, and then we create a new user interface reference.
 Once the client is intialised, the client is connected to the server.
 Here, we check that the state and the hostname are the anticipated values and a hacker is not attempting to input malicious parameters.
 Then, we look up the hostname, create the TCP socket, and connect to the server.
 If any of the previous steps fail, we return an exit code of **-1**.

-Once the client has successfully connected, we initialised the associated APIs such that we are referencing the messages and the states of the API.
+Once the client has successfully connected, we initialise the associated APIs such that we are referencing the messages and the states of the API.
 Finally, the client is able to send and receive messages from the server as long as both parties are working.
 When the client exits the server properly, allocated memory is freed and the program returns an exit code of 0.

 ### How the server and the client communicate
 Currently, the server is first set up, then clients are able to join the server.